-It is extremely rare for us to permanently exclude a pupil at our schools.
+It is extremely rare for us to permanently exclude a pupil at Horizons Education Trust.

-In the event that we are not able to meet the needs of an individual pupil, we will always aim to work with the child and young person's family and the Local Education Authority to identify a suitable alternative placement for a managed move.
+In the event that Horizons Education Trust is not able to meet the needs of an individual pupil, we will always aim to work with the child and young person's family and the Local Education Authority to identify a suitable alternative placement for a managed move.